 My rating: 2 of 5 stars

-Disappointing.
-I had great expectations for this novel, i was intrigued by the description and the accolades, but it turned out to be a book full of good intentions, some interesting experiments but ultimately more confused than accomplished.
+I had great expectations for this novel, I was intrigued by the description and the accolades, but it turned out to be a rather disappointing book: full of good intentions, with some interesting experiments but ultimately more confused than accomplished.

-The story of the slow mental decline of Yeong-hye, the vegeterian in the title, is told through three different point of views, her husband (first person), her brother in law and her sister (both in third person, though the brother in law in the past tense and the sister mostly in the present tense).
+The story of the slow mental decline of Yeong-hye, the vegetarian in the title, is told through three different points of views, and three different narration styles: her husband (first-person narration), her brother in law and her sister (both in the third-person, though the brother in law in the past tense and the sister mostly in the present tense).

-Yeong-hye’s vegeterian turn is not so much about food, Yeong-hye says so, it is about the dreams she has, which are, probably, the outcome of years of abuse.
-She wants to break away from the past and what defines her family history and -perhaps at a more meta-level- the role of women in the society she lives in.
-The ultimate reasons are never really clear because we never really hear her story from her point of view.
+Yeong-hye’s vegetarian turn is not so much about food, Yeong-hye herself admit so.
+It is about the dreams she has, which are, probably, the outcome of years of abuse.
+She wants to break away from the past and what defines her family history; and, perhaps at a more meta-level, the role of women in Korean society.
+The ultimate reasons are never obvious because we never really hear her story from her point of view.

-At times it seems like Yeong-hye’ soul has been raped by society most of all and all she wants is to set her self free from the shackles imposed on her (a bit like Daphne with Apollo).
-She is a misunderstood revolutionary, one could say.
-But she is a quiet revolutionary.
-She does no longer belong to the world around.
+At times, it seems like Yeong-hye’ soul has been raped, by society most of all, and all she wants is to set herself free from the shackles imposed on her (a bit like Daphne with Apollo).
+She is a misunderstood revolutionary, though a quiet one at that.
+She no longer belongs to the world surrounding her.
 She wants to become other.

-Though the abusive father is present in the first POV story, it is not entirely clear how abusive he was until the third part when it is her sister’s POV and, at one point, she reminisces how painful Yeong-hye’s childhood must have been.
+Though the abusive father is present in the first section, it is not entirely clear how cruel he was until the third part when her sister, at one point, reminisces how painful Yeong-hye’s childhood must have been.

-The vegetarianism in the story encapsulates in one word a vigorous rejection of traditional Korean values, than simply an actual choice of eating habits.
+The vegetarianism in the story encapsulates in one word a vigorous rejection of traditional Korean values than merely an actual choice of eating habits.

-Han Kang’s choice to have three point of views to tell the story, none of which is from the main character, is an interesting strategy but is not well deployed.
-The reason why the 3-POV strategy doesn’t work well is because Han Kang chooses to switch after the first section, rather arbitrarily, between first and third person narration.
-And during the first person narrative, in the first part of the book, she inserts bits of Yeong-hye’s dreams narrated in what appears to be Yeong-hye’s voice, but this choice makes no sense, if the person narrating (the husband) is not aware of them.
-Also the second part is stylistically annoying for the external narrator, for no obvious reason, employs the ‘pronoun game’ which confuses more than clarifies the narrative.
-If it had been a first person narration it might have been ok, because one could think it is the specific narration style of the POV, but with an external narrator and third person narration the excessive use of pronouns rather than names is unwarranted, and rather confusing.
+Han Kang’s choice to have three points of views to tell the story, none of which is from the main character, is an interesting narrative ploy, but it is far from effective.
+The reason why the 3-POV strategy doesn’t work well is that Han Kang’s choice to switch after the first section, between first and third-person narration, seems rather arbitrary.
+During the first-person narration, in the first part of the book, she inserts bits of Yeong-hye’s dreams narrated in what appears to be Yeong-hye’s inner voice, but this choice makes no sense if the main person telling the story (the husband) is not aware of those thoughts.
+Also, the second part is stylistically annoying because the external narrator, for no apparent reason, employs the ‘pronoun game’ which confuses more than clarifies the narrative.
+If it had been a first-person narration, it might have been excusable, because one could think it is the specific narration style of the POV.
+Still, with an external narrator and third-person narration, the excessive use of pronouns rather than names is unwarranted and rather confusing.

-I am not sure whether the english version is saddled by some original sins in the translation – it feels at time the translator failed to capture what the writer intended to.
-But, from what I read by googling the name of the translator, Deborah Smith, I am not the only one who was negatively impressed by the narrative flow and choice of words of the translation.
+Some original sins in the translation may saddle the English version – it feels at times that the translator failed to capture what the writer intended to.
+And, from what I read by googling the name of the translator, Deborah Smith, I am not the only one who was negatively impressed by the narrative flow and choice of words of the translation.

 Moreover, Yun writes: ‘Taken collectively, these insertions and elaborations are extraordinary.
 This may not have been entirely Smith’s choice (“Take more liberties!” her English editor exhorted her).
-According to the same research above, however, a whopping 31.5 percent of the text’s first section consists of these re-written embellishments.
+According to the same research, however, a whopping 31.5 per cent of the text’s first section consists of these re-written embellishments.
 Moreover, they significantly alter the tone and style.’

 Yun ultimately absolves Smith and says that she ‘carried out perhaps the most important task of all: She successfully introduced a work of literature to people who might otherwise never have had a chance to read it.
 In that regard, Smith was faithful to the end.’

-Whatever the matter with the translation was, I felt the switch between first and third person ends up confusing the reader.
+Whatever the matter with the translation was, I felt the switch between first and third-person narration ends up confusing the reader.